-The World Health Organization (WHO) declared a pandemic due to the rapidly evolving coronavirus, or COVID-19, which is spreading globally.
+The World Health Organization (WHO) declared a pandemic on February 11, 202 due to the rapidly evolving coronavirus, or COVID-19, which continues to spread globally.
 According to the Centers for Disease Control and Prevention (CDC), pandemics happen when a new novel virus emerges and infects people easily through person-to-person spread.
-WHO made the proclamation due to the speed and scale of transmission and the lack of political commitment in some countries to control COVID-19.

 This is the first pandemic caused by a coronavirus, according to WHO.
 At the time, regulations and tools developed for pandemic influenza were used as guidance for COVID-19 due to the similarities of the virus spread.

 The CDC says pandemics usually begin with an investigation phase, which is then followed by recognition, initiation, and acceleration phases.
 The peak of illness occurs at the end of acceleration, which is then followed by a deceleration phase.
 Each phase can happen at different times around the world.

 The declaration of a pandemic does not change the assessment of threat, nor the ongoing efforts to contain it.
 But countries have been called to take urgent and aggressive action to stop the spread of COVID-19.
 That includes relying on the public to practice COVID-19 prevention efforts.